ldiebold/quasar-app-extension-vuex-orm/README.md

 > You may want to turn the above command into an alias 😉

 Note that this model is automatically registered for you.
 In other words **it does NOT need to be manually registered into the vuex-orm database**...
-Open (vue dev tools)[https://devtools.vuejs.org/] and take a look!
+Open [vue dev tools](https://devtools.vuejs.org/) and take a look!

 # Want to learn VuexORM?
-If you'd like to learn VuexORM, (checkout the amazing VuexORM docs)[https://vuex-orm.org/], or (this YouTube series)[https://youtube.com/playlist?list=PLFZAa7EupbB5-MLdEuVP8jXW2WADpvI39].
+If you'd like to learn VuexORM, [checkout the amazing VuexORM docs](https://vuex-orm.org/), or [this YouTube series](https://youtube.com/playlist?list=PLFZAa7EupbB5-MLdEuVP8jXW2WADpvI39).

 # Donate
 If you appreciate the work that went into this App Extension, please consider [donating to Quasar](https://donate.quasar.dev).